 - Provides input and output information for key processes

-- Ensures all the stakeholders on the same page
+- Ensures all the stakeholders are on the same page

 Example SIPOC in a DMAIC Project

-Example: ABC chocolate factory in Houston working on process improvement activities using Six Sigma.
-During the Define phase, team developing SIPOC to know how a chocolate manufacturing process serves the customer and summarizes inputs and outputs of a process in a visual format.
+Example: ABC chocolate factory in Houston is working to improve its operating processes using Six Sigma.
+During the Define phase, the team attempts to develop a SIPOC to better understand how the chocolate manufacturing process serves the customer.
+They want to summarize this information and present the inputs and outputs of a process in a visual format.

-- Define the process steps: Following are the high-level process.
+- Define the process steps: The following is the high-level process

 - Input goods inspection